 Hannah Čulík-Baird

 Originally from Glasgow, Scotland, I received my BA in Literae Humaniores from Oxford University in 2011 and my Ph.D. in Classics at the University of Southern California in 2017.
 Following five years with the Department of Classical Studies at Boston University, I joined the Classics Department at UCLA as an Associate Professor in 2022.
-My first book—Cicero and the Early Latin Poets (Cambridge University Press, 2022)—explores Cicero’s hundreds of quotations of Latin (and Greek) poets across his extensive corpus, studying the historical processes of fragmentation as well as demonstrating the complex intellectual practices which inform Cicero’s engagement with poetry as a historical, linguistic, philosophical, and ethical resource.
-I am deeply interested in the fragment as form—see my lectures: “Sympathy for Fragments?”
-(2023), “The Fragment and the Future” (2020)—as well as the processes of literary fragmentation, and have taught a graduate seminar on “fragmentological” problems at UCLA.
+My first book—Cicero and the Early Latin Poets (Cambridge University Press, 2022)—explored Cicero’s hundreds of quotations of Latin (and Greek) poets across his extensive corpus, studying the historical processes of fragmentation as well as demonstrating the complex intellectual practices which inform Cicero’s engagement with poetry as a historical, linguistic, philosophical, and ethical resource.
+In my earlier work, I explored the broader implications of fragments in theory and practice—see my lectures: “The Fragment and the Future” (2020), “Sympathy for Fragments?”
+(2023).

-In addition to my research, since 2020 I have co-organized with Joseph Romero (University of Mary Washington) an annual online conference—Res Difficiles (resdifficiles.com)—addressing inequity in the field of Classics.
+In addition to my research, since 2020 I have organized an annual online conference—Res Difficiles—addressing inequity in the field of Classics.
 The Res Difficiles conference series has for several years been a venue for discussing “difficulties” within the field of Classics, examining issues arising out of intersectional vectors of race, ethnicity, gender, sexuality, disability, class, socio-economic status and beyond.
-We have now also launched Res Difficiles, The Journal—an imprint of Ancient History Bulletin, a Green Open Access Journal—a peer-reviewed publication which invites submissions from individuals, pairs, or groups, addressing “difficult things” within the discipline of Classics and related fields: ancienthistorybulletin.org/res-difficiles-the-journal/.
+In 2024, we launched Res Difficiles, The Journal—an imprint of Ancient History Bulletin, a Green Open Access Journal—a peer-reviewed publication which invites submissions from individuals, pairs, or groups, addressing “difficult things” within the discipline of Classics and related fields.
+For further information regarding both the conference and the journal, see: resdifficiles.com.

 Books